winstonchan1999/question_rater/README.md

 The method `get_qset_rating()` is used to get a single rating for a list of questions.
 It takes two parameters:

-- `QA_dict`: a dictionary containing three keys - 'company', 'questions', and 'passage'
+- `QA_dict`: a dictionary containing four keys - 'company', 'questions', 'passage', and 'title'.
 - `criteria`: the string of the criterion to evaluate the questions on

 For each call to this method, it returns a single digit integer of the rating.